Glossary of Terms

 Bench Warrant: A process ordered by the court, while the court is hearing a case, directing a law enforcement agency to bring a specified individual before the court.
-The warrants are open until withdraw by order of the court or the person who is subject of the warrant appears in court.
+The warrants are open until withdrawn by order of the court or the person who is subject of the warrant appears in court.

 Benzodiazepines: Ativan, Azene, Clonopin, Dalmane, Diazepam, Librium, Xanax, Serax,Tranxene, Valium, Verstran, Halcion, Paxipam, Restoril, Centrax.